JuliaOpt/MathProgBase.jl/doc/conic.rst

 Not all solvers are expected to support all types of cones.
 However, when a simple transformation to a supported cone is available, for example, from ``:NonPos`` to ``:NonNeg`` or from ``:SOCRotated`` to ``:SOC``, solvers *should* perform this transformation in order to allow users the extra flexibility in modeling.

-.. function:: loadconicproblem!(m::AbstractMathProgModel, c, A, b, constr_cones, var_cones)
+.. function:: loadproblem!(m::AbstractConicModel, c, A, b, constr_cones, var_cones)

     Load the conic problem in primal form into the model.
 The parameter ``c`` is the objective vector, the parameter ``A``